remichartier/005_SelfDrivingCarFindingLaneLinesProject/writeup.md

 Possible improvements I can think about :

 1. For Lane extrapolation, I used a np.polyfit() of 1 degree only, ie extrapoling lines.
-We could try to extrapolate longuer lanes with curves using more degrees in the np.plyfit function to handle curves.
+We could try to extrapolate longuer lanes with curves using more degrees in the np.polyfit() function to handle curves.

 2. Fix erratic extrapolate lanes when testing with challenge video.